 The organ came to the church in 1908, but its earlier history is unclear.
 It is housed in a pretty wooden case which stands behind the choir stalls on the south side.
 It has one manual and ten stops.
 It makes a very attractive sound in the building, which has a warm acoustic, and is an ideal instrument both for accompanying the services and for playing organ music of all periods.
+Our resident organist and Director of Music and the Choir is Tracey Laws.

 Concerts in church

 From time to time the church hosts concerts by visiting musicians.
-A recent highlight was the visit of the Choristers of Canterbury Cathedral, directed by Dr David Flood.
+One highlight was the visit of the Choristers of Canterbury Cathedral, directed by Dr David Flood.
 The church was full and the music, which ranged across the centuries, was thoroughly enjoyed by all those present.
 How lovely to see such young people raising their voices with such skill and dedication.